t18n/awesome-dev-tools/README.md

 - [Git](https://git-scm.com/): A free and open-source distributed version control system that allows developers to collaborate on projects and track changes to code.
 Available for Windows, Linux, and macOS.
 - [Subversion](https://subversion.apache.org/): A centralized version control system that can be used to track changes to files and directories over time.
 Available for Windows, Linux, and macOS.

+#### Build Artifact / Binary Management:

+- [Buildstash](https://buildstash.com): A web-based platform for managing built software binaries, integrating with CI/CD to automate archival, and allowing distribution of binaries to collaborators, testers, and users.

 #### Testing and Debugging Tools

 ##### Test runners